sjfakharian/Data-Insight-Tools/Sentiment_Analysis.md

 - Part-of-speech tagging: Identifying grammatical categories of words
 - Parsing: Analyzing grammatical sentence structure
 - Named entity recognition: Identifying entities in text
-- Word sense disambiguation: Determining which meaning of a word is used in context[^1]
+- Word sense disambiguation: Determining which meaning of a word is used in context

 ### Key Techniques